sina-mans/ADHD_Detection/README.md

 ## Features Selection

 Before applying the machine learning algorithms, a manual feature selection process is performed to identify the most relevant features.
-Additionally, feature extraction algorithms such as Information Gain, Chi-Square, Fisher Score, and Correlation Coefficient are applied to further enhance the feature set.
+Additionally, feature extraction algorithms such as Information Gain, Chi-Square, and Correlation Coefficient are applied to further enhance the feature set.

 ## Machine Learning Algorithms